rahul0304-tech/F1-Analysis-Dashboard/ReadMe.md

 This application is designed for a decoupled deployment:

-* **Frontend:** The Next.js application can be deployed as a static site on platforms like Vercel or Netlify for optimal performance.
+* **Frontend:** The Next.js application should be deployed as a dynamic, server-side application on a platform like Vercel for optimal performance and scalability.
 * **Backend:** The Flask API should be deployed as a web service on a platform like Render or Heroku.